 So now I need a black dress that would be appropriate for mourning.
 I tossed around a lot of ideas ranging from 1950's to Edwardian to Tudor, but I finally settled into the 18th c. after I stumbled across a few fabulous examples of black chemise dresses.
 I had never considered the possibility that chemise dresses could be black, but once I started looking around, I was surprised by how many examples I found of the more somber versions of robes en chemise.
 It seemed like a really fun choice that is different from the foofy white dresses that you see more often.

 My dress is currently taking shape, and I hope to have some progress pictures that I can share in the next few days.
 In the meantime, I thought I would show you all some of my favorite black chemise dresses from 18th c. art.
+All of these along with links to the original sources can be found on my chemise gown and late 18th c. luv Pinterest boards.
 My dress isn't a direct copy of any one style, but I have combined elements from several of these paintings and illustrations to create my own version of a black chemise.